 Donate Qurbani with UK Islamic Mission

-If you are one of the millions of Muslims who qualify to give Qurbani, therefore being obliged to, you can make your donation through UK Islamic Mission who will ensure that the sacrifice is carried out as per the word of the Qur’an.
-You can make your payment either by going through our Qurbani page here, or by giving through our general donations page and marking your payment as such.
+If you are one of the millions of Muslims who qualify to give Qurbani, therefore being obliged to, you can make your donation through the UK Islamic Mission, which will ensure that the sacrifice is carried out as per the word of the Qur’an.
+You can make your payment either by going through our Qurbani page here or by giving through our general donations page and marking your payment as such.

 The team at UK Islamic Mission can provide you with updates as to how your Qurbani donation has been used to help provide thousands of families living in poverty with fresh cuts of meat.
 For many, this will be the only nutritious meal they are likely to eat until the next Qurbani comes around.